It’s Time to Schedule Your Screening during National Colorectal Cancer Awareness Month.

 Other ways to get involved:

-- Donate money to a group that supports colorectal cancer awareness.
+- Donate money to a group or organization that supports colorectal cancer awareness.

-- Talk with friends and family members about the importance of getting their first screening at age 45 (or earlier, depending on family history).
+- If friends and family members make excuses, talk to them about the importance of getting their first screening at age 45 (or earlier, depending on family history).

 - Join a fundraiser for a nonprofit or charitable group focused on colorectal cancer education/research.